Nawab Kapur Singh: Rise of the Misls

 Under Hari Singh's leadership, the Taruna Dal rapidly grew in strength and soon numbered more than 12,000.
 To ensure efficient control, Nawab Kapur Singh split it into five parts, each with a separate centre.
 Each part had its own banner and drum, and formed the nucleus of a separate political state.
 The territories conquered by these groups were entered in their respective papers at the Akal Takht by Jassa Singh Ahluwalia.
 From these documents or misls, the principalities carved out by them came to known as Misls.
 Seven more groups were formed subsequently and, towards the close of century, there were altogether twelve Sikh Misls ruling the Punjab.

 Death

 Nawab Kapur Singh requested the community to relieve him of his office, due to his old age, and at his suggestion, Jassa Singh Ahluwalia was chosen as the supreme commander of the Dal Khalsa.
 Kapur Singh died on 9 October 1753 at Amritsar and was succeeded by his nephew (Dhan Singh's son), Khushal Singh.

 Legacy

 The village of Kapurgarh in Nabha is named after Nawab Kapur Singh.
+The derelict Manauli Fort in Mohali district was owned by his descendants.